 What if I do not know when I am graduating?

-You should be able to view your Program Evaluation on Web Advisor, under the “Academic Profile” section.
+You should be able to view your Program Evaluation in MMC Connect, under the “Academic Planning” section.
 The program evaluation is an internal document for advising purposes only.
 The program evaluation will show all completed courses taken at MMC, transfer courses, in-progress, registered, and pre-registered courses and matches them against the requirements for a particular degree program.

 The program evaluation(EVAL) will also provide a program summary of a student’s total credits earned and gpa, and will list all the degree requirements (both complete and incomplete).
 Specifically, the program evaluation will list whether or not a student has: